datnguyen312/BCGDV_Devops_Challenge/README.md

 - Moved Dockerfile outside of api folder
 - Removed .dockerignore file as it is not needed
 - Changed orchestration technology from being "docker compose" to "docker swarm mode"
+- Added a Jenkins compose file.
+Jenkins will act as a build & deployment automation engine
 - Made substential changes to docker-compose.yml
   - Changed compose file format from 3 to 3.6
   - Removed "links" as it is deprecated in the latest compose file format